MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/setting-up-an-smtp-server-with-add-ons.md

 > [!NOTE]
 > If you have 2-factor authentication enabled, you will need to create an **App Password**.
 See [Sign in using an App password](https://support.google.com/accounts/answer/185833?hl=en) for more information.

-The **SMTP** add-on is now installed, and will show a green check and message indicating success.
+The **SMTP Add-on** is now installed, and will show a green check and message indicating success.

 ![Game Manager-Add-ons-SMTP-Installed](media/tutorials/game-manager-add-ons-smtp-installed.png)